sfkleach/agile-dev-docs/devdocs.md

 * Put simply, no. We need to maintain a sufficient product inventory of formal and informal assets (code, data files, images) that are required for the continued production and maintenance of the product stream, which is ultimately a creative, human process.

-* So function of the product inventory is not merely to mechanically build the product over and over again but also to tell the story of what, how and why the assets of the inventory are the way the are and to record the operating procedures.
+* So the function of the product inventory is not merely to mechanically build the product over and over again but also to tell the story of what, how and why the assets of the inventory are the way the are and to record the operating procedures.

 * This is necessary to get new developers engaged and up to speed and, as we all know, to jog our own memories after a few months have past.

 ## Principle: Value/Cost Tradeoff

-* This isn't a blank cheque for writing any old documentation.
+* There is no "blank cheque" for writing any old documentation.
 Everything we add to the product inventory needs to be kept up to date, which means its value has to be proportionate to the maintenance cost.

 * So we are on the lookout for tools and techniques that reduce the cost of creating documents and, most importantly, keeping them up to date.